SpandyX007/E-Commerce/readme.md

 ## 🧪 Demo Credentials

-You can use your MySQL credentials to test the site
+- ### You can use your MySQL credentials to test the site
+- ### Do not forget to add your products initially from the admin panel to display the products in the website